mdn/content/files/en-us/web/api/topics_api/using/index.md

 - `knitting.example`
 - `football.example`

-1. The `<iframe>` content from `ad-tech1.example` implements a [feature that enables the Topics API](#what_api_features_enable_the_topics_api) on embedding pages.
-As a result, when each of the sites is loaded, the browser:
+If the `<iframe>` content from `ad-tech1.example` implements a [feature that enables the Topics API](#what_api_features_enable_the_topics_api), when each of the sites is loaded the browser will:

-   - Infers topics of interest from the site URL.
-The topics are taken from a [standard taxonomy](/en-US/docs/Web/API/Topics_API#what_topics_are_there); for the above URL examples for example, they would be "Fitness", "Fibre & textile arts", and "Soccer".
+1. Infer **topics of interest** from the site URL.
+The topics are taken from a [standard taxonomy](/en-US/docs/Web/API/Topics_API#what_topics_are_there); for the above URL examples, they would be "Fitness", "Fibre & textile arts", and "Soccer".
-   - Records a **topics history entry** for each **observed topic** in a private topics history storage.
+2. **Mark the topics as observed**, which involves recording a **topics history entry** for each one in a private topics history storage.
 Each topics history entry includes the following information:
    - A document id (i.e. an identifier for the current page).
    - Topics calculation input data (i.e. the page hostname).
    - The time (since the Unix epoch) when the page was first observed.
    - The domain(s) where the topic was observed (known as **topic caller domains**).

+### Selecting topics of interest to influence ad choice

+On an ongoing basis, the browser will:

-2. The browser keeps track of how often the user observes each topic during each new **epoch**.
+1. Keeps track of how often the user observes each topic during each new **epoch**.
 An epoch is a week by default, but the length can be altered for testing purposes (see [Testing hints](#testing_hints)).

-3. The browser selects a topic for each user, for each epoch, using the following algorithm:
+2. Selects a topic for each user, for each epoch, using the following algorithm:

-   1. It makes a list of the the top five observed topics.
+   1. It makes a list of the top five observed topics.
 If the number of topics observed was fewer than 5, it adds random topics from the taxonomy to make the number up to five.
    2. It chooses one of the top five topics at random.
-   3. There is 5% chance that the chosen topic will be replaced with a completely random topic.
-However, this random topic will only be used if the ad tech platform has previous observed that topic for the user.
+   3. There is a 5% chance that the chosen topic will be replaced with a completely random topic.
+However, this random topic will only be used if the ad tech platform has previously observed that topic for the user.

+3. Returns up to three **chosen topics** to `ad-tech1.example` (the chosen topics for the last three epochs), only if they appear in the list of caller domains for that topic, as stored in the topic's history entry.

    > **Note:** Initially, no topics are returned, so the `<iframe>` will likely display a default non-targeted ad.
 However, once the end of the first epoch is reached, the API will start to return topics and `ad-tech1.example` can start to show more relevant ads based on the observed topics for the current user.

-4. The chosen topic is returned to `ad-tech1.example`, only if they appear in the list of caller domains for that topic, as stored in the topic's history entry.

-5. `ad-tech1.example` then uses that topic to select a relevant ad to serve to the user.

-> **Note:** Exactly how the top topics are chosen is defined by the user agent rather than the spec, and will vary across implementations.
+   > **Note:** Exactly how the top topics are chosen is defined by the browser rather than the spec, and will vary across implementations.
 For example, [read about how Chromium does this](https://developers.google.com/privacy-sandbox/blog/topics-enhancements#top_topics_selection).

+`ad-tech1.example` then uses the returned topics to select a relevant ad to serve to the user.

 ## What API features enable the Topics API?

-The following features all trigger the browser to observe topics.
+The following features all serve a dual purpose — they trigger the browser to observe topics, **and** return the topics to the caller.
 To do so, they need to be included in a calling ad tech's `<iframe>`; the `<iframe>` then has to be embedded on the pages where you want topics observed.

 - You can specify a `browsingTopics: true` option in the options object of a {{domxref("fetch()")}} call to the ad tech platform.
 - You could also pass `browsingTopics: true` into the options object of a {{domxref("Request.Request", "Request()")}} constructor call, and pass the resulting {{domxref("Request")}} object into the {{domxref("fetch()")}} call.